Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 This will generate 10 cluster files and their representative snapshots.
 We used the snapshot with the maximum population of frames by checking the `info.dat` file.

-Based on the information from `info.dat`, and `summary.dat` files, and by visually examining the structure of the active site, `rep.c1.pdb` file will be used for further cluster modelling.
+Based on the information from `info.dat`, and `summary.dat` files, and by visually examining the structure of the active site, `rep.c0.pdb` and `rep.c1.pdb` turned out to be two unique configurations of the active site.
+These two files will be used for further cluster modelling.

+### Active Site Creation and Editing using PyMol

-From the 'rep.c1.pdb', 10A-diameter sphere around the active site is extracted using PyMol using the following commands.
+From 'rep.c0.pdb' and 'rep.c1.pdb', 10A-diameter sphere around the active site is extracted using PyMol using the following commands.

         select active_site, br. all within 10 of (resi 478 and resn SUB and name H2) create theozyme, active_site
-        delete rep.c1
+        delete rep.c0
         delete active_site
         save theozyme_10A.pdb

+**Rep_c0_Model**

+Sequence in the theozyme_10A_rep_c0.pdb with TS-like Active site is the following,

+                ARG79-PHE85-ILE93-PHE95-ARG105-LEU112-PHE186-LEU189-ALA273-ASP274-LEU275-PHE276-PHE277-ALA278-GLY279-THR280-GLU281-THR282-THR283-THR286-LEU342-VAL343-ASN346-LEU347-PRO348-HIE349-LEU372-PRO408-PHE409-SER410-ARG414-CAL415-CYP416-ALA417-GLY418-GLU419-LEU521-ALA422-PHE457-GLY458

+**Rep_c1_Model**

+Sequence in the theozyme_10A_rep_c1.pdb with TS-like Active site is the following,

+        ARG79(+chrg)-PHE85-ILE93-ILE94-PHE95-PHE186-LEU189-ASP274(-chrg)-LEU275-PHE276-PHE277-ALA278-GLY279-THR280-GLU281(-chrg)-THR282-THR283-SER284
+        -SER285-THR286-GLN337-LEU342-VAL343-PRO344-LEU372-PRO408-PHE409-SER410-ARG414(+chrg)-VAL415-CYP416-ALA417-GLY418-GLU419(-chrg)-ALA422-PHE457-GLY458-CYS459-HEM

+I deleted `THR283-SER284-SER285-THR286-GLN337-LEU372-ALA422` because they are far from the active site and not particularly required for the reactivity.

+Save this new model as `theozyme_10A_rep_c1_edited.pdb` (`save theozyme_10A_rep_c1_edited.pdb`)

+I also noticed that ARG105(+chrg), which we had in the previous model, is not present here.
+ARG105(+chrg) is slightly farther from the 10A radius we chose.
+Including ARG105(+chrg) may lead to a much larger model.

+Thus, we decided to use only two ARG residues.

+We have two positively charged residues (ARG79 and ARG414), and three negatively charged residues (ASP274, GLU281, GLU419), hence the overall charge will be -3, because of the two carboxylates from the HEM.

+In our model, ASP274, GLU281, GLU419 are at the outer boundary of the cluster, and hence are not stabilized by H-bonding.
+I have decided to protonate them so that the whole model will become charge neutral and doublet.

+.............................
+OLD DATA START .......................

 Sequence in the theozyme_10A.pdb is the following,